Brad-Hammond/Happy-Hounds/README.md

 ## Testing

-As well as using both W3C Markup Validator and W3C Validator Services to ensure there were no errors in both my HTML and CSS code, I also used chrome dev tools throughout the development process.
+As well as using both W3C Markup Validator and W3C Validator Services to ensure there were no errors in both my HTML and CSS code, I also used Chrome DevTools throughout the development process.
 This proved very useful when trying to debug styling issues and also find any issues with different viewports such as mobile.

 ### Validator Testing